turnerbenjamin/mb230_productivity_and_workspaces/1. workspaces/3_ session_and_application_tab_templates.md

 ### Step 1: Create an Application Tab Template (optional)

-All session templates have an anchor tab.
-This tab cannot be closed and cannot be modified.
-However, we can create additional application templates that will open when the session opens:
+A session tab will always contain at least one tab.
+This is the anchor tab.
+The anchor tab cannot be closed or customised.

+Application tabs allow us to define additional tabs which may open when the session opens.

 1. Navigate to Admin Center -> Workspaces -> Application tab templates
 2. Select New from the command bar